 Note: The list below includes only major national brand cereals.
 Many minor brands and store brands meet the guidelines listed above; read the labels and add your own favorites to the "recommended" list.

-Recommended: Cereals made with all or mostly Whole Grains (No trans fats, little or no added sugars; but check the list of ingredients -- recipes can change.)
+Recommended: Cereals made with all or mostly Whole Grains (Little or no added sugars; but check the list of ingredients -- recipes can change.)

 Cheerios - General Mills Chex, Wheat or Multi Grain - General Mills Cinnamon Toast Crunch - General Mills Cinnamon Grahams - General Mills French Toast Crunch - General Mills Golden Grahams - General Mills Grape Nuts - Post Grape Nut Flakes - Post Great Grains, all varieties - Post Healthy Choice Mueslix - Kelloggs Healthy Choice Almond Crunch with Raisins - Kelloggs Healthy Choice Low Fat Granola - Kelloggs Healthy Choice Toasted Brown Sugar Squares - Kelloggs Kashi (all varieties) - Kashi Company Life - Quaker Mini-Wheats, all varieties - Kelloggs Muesli - Familia Nutri-Grain, all varieties - Kelloggs Oatmeal Crisp, all varieties - General Mills Oatmeal Squares - Quaker Organic Healthy Fiber Multigrain Flakes - Health Valley Puffed Wheat - Quaker and others Shredded Wheat, all varieties and sizes - Post and others Smart Start - Kelloggs South Beach Diet Toasted Wheats Total - General Mills Uncle Sam - U.S. Mills Weetabix Wheaties - General Mills Barbara's, Cascadian Farm, Mother's, Nature's Promise and other smaller brands that specialize in "healthful" cereals (but always check the list of ingredients).

-Recommended: All Bran or High Bran Cereals (no trans fats, little or no added sugars. )
+Recommended: All Bran or High Bran Cereals (Little or no added sugars. )

 100% Bran - Post All Bran, all varieties - Kelloggs Bran Flakes - Post Chex, Multi-Bran - General Mills Complete Wheat Bran Flakes - Kelloggs Complete Oat Bran Flakes - Kelloggs Cracklin' Oat Bran - Kelloggs Crunchy Corn Bran - Quaker Fiber 7 Flakes - Health Valley Fiber One - General Mills Fruit & Bran - Post Granola, Low Fat - Kelloggs Oat Bran - Quaker Oat Bran Flakes - Health Valley Oat Bran Flakes with Raisins - Health Valley Organic Bran with Raisins - Health Valley Raisin Bran - Kelloggs Raisin Bran Flakes - Health Valley Raisin Bran, Whole Grain Wheat - Post Raisin Nut Bran - General Mills Shredded Wheat 'n' Bran - Post Total, Raisin Bran - General Mills Weight Watchers Flakes 'n' Fiber 100% Natural Granola - Quaker